gbrough/battleship/README.md

 4. Add 5 different ship types
   - Add classes and objects
-  - Base class ship
+  - Base(Parent) class ship
+    - constructor
-  - Derived class for each type of ship
+  - Derived(sub) class for each type of ship
-  - Dictionary of ships and their location
     - Carrier has has five locations
     - Battleship has has four locations
     - Cruiser has has three locations
     - Submarine has has three locations
     - Destroyer has has two locations

+5. Hold their location in a dictionary